Martinez Domestic Violence Lawyer

 Battery occurs under California Penal Code § 242, when individuals intentionally and unlawfully use force or violence against others.
 Under Cal.
 Pen.
 Code § 243(E)(1), a battery against others becomes a domestic battery if the parties involved are in one of the following relationships:

 - Individuals in a current or previous dating relationship

 A person does not have to inflict any physical harm on another to be charged with domestic battery.
 Any display of force or violence toward another may constitute a charge (like throwing your partner’s cell phone against a wall or punching a mirror in the home while fighting with your partner).
 An accomplished attorney in Martinez could review a defendant’s case to determine if his or her actions fall under domestic violence.

-Felony Family Violence Charges
+What are Felony Family Violence Charges?